GreyHak/dsp-drone-clearing/README.md

 ## Change Log
 ### v1.1.0 (inwork)
+ - Fixed bug with drones getting locked up when Icarus completes their task first.
  - Improvement in drone usage calculation.
 This provides a cleaner cut-off when clearing is shutoff due to drone count usage or energy availability.
  - Disable clearing when mecha energy level is too low (configurable).
  - Optimized mechanic for holding drone still while working.